Comprehensive Stroke Center at University Hospitals

-At University Hospitals, our board-certified stroke specialists include vascular neurologists, neurosurgeons, neuro-critical care intensivists and interventional specialists, work together to combine their training and skill to handle the most complex neurovascular disorders.
+The board-certified stroke specialists at University Hospitals Comprehensive Stroke Center include vascular neurologists, neurosurgeons, neuro-critical care intensivists and interventional specialists, work together to combine their training and skill to handle the most complex neurovascular disorders.

 Anyone who has experienced a suspected stroke or transient ischemic attack should call 9-1-1 to get to the emergency room for the right care, right away.
 Immediate care can make the difference in a successful recovery.
 At UH, our emergency team is trained to quickly recognize any suspected stroke symptoms, and this triggers a consult with our stroke specialists who will determine next steps.

 There are a variety of symptoms that could indicate a possible stroke, including a sudden, severe, and uncharacteristic headache, slurred speech or difficulty talking or understanding, numbness or weakness, especially if it involves one side of the body, sudden trouble walking or standing or sudden blurred or lost vision involving one eye or seeing to one side.

 Ischemic stroke is the most common type of stroke.
 They occur when a fatty substance (plaque) builds up in the arteries and narrows them, causing blood to flow more slowly and blood clots to form.
 These clots can block the artery, leading to a stroke.